 - Remove fresh sorrel sepals from the core.

-- Wash the sepals with cold water before adding to a heavy pot.
+- Wash the sepals (or dried ones) with cold water before adding to a heavy pot.

 - Remove from heat and let cool.
 The longer the sorrel cools and steeps, the darker the color and the stronger the flavor will be.

-- Once cool (around 30 minutes), strain the sorrel drink.
+- Once cool, strain the drink.
 Squeeze the sepals to get as much natural flavor (and color) out.
 (If you boil for 15 minutes, 30 minutes is a typical cooling time).

 What drink is synonymous with Christmas for you?
 Let me know in the comments.